Page 1 of 1

 by Tango

-falconmick wrote: In the UK we have many roads that have plenty of bends in them, espacially in the Yorkshire Dales where I do most of my riding.
+In the UK we have many roads that have plenty of bends in them, espacially in the Yorkshire Dales where I do most of my riding.
 Have seen quite a few bikes that have tyres scrubbed right to the edge and also too many bikers that end up badly injured or dead because they ride beyond their limits trying to get their bike over too far.
-Stay safe and don't ride beyond your comfort zone, better late in this life than too early into the next. :)
+Stay safe and don't ride beyond your comfort zone, better late in this life than too early into the next.

 [size=2px]